Spirits still high, say farmer leaders amidst soaring temperatures | Science-Environment

 - India

-Be it scorching heat or a spell of heavy showers, nothing can dampen the morale of farmers and they will not leave the protest sites at Delhi borders till their demand for repeal of the farms laws are fulfilled, a protester at Singhu said on Friday.
+Be it scorching heat or a spell of heavy showers, nothing can dampen the morale of farmers and they will not leave the protest sites at Delhi borders till their demand for repeal of the farm laws is fulfilled, a protester at Singhu said on Friday.

 Farmer leaders said while the increasing heat is posing a challenge, no hurdle is difficult enough for them to give up on their fight, and that they have equipped themselves with all necessary facilities -- be it coolers, air conditioners or provision of cold drinking water.